pierre-auguste/system-of-units/README.md

 Get it here : https://www.unrealengine.com/en-US/download
 ### 2. Download and install Git
 Get it here : https://git-scm.com/download/win
-### 3. Download the **System of Units** contents
+### 3. Download and lauch System of Units
-Using your terminal create a project folder in your workspace and use git to download System of Units's sources:
+Using your terminal create a project folder in your workspace and use git to download System of Units' sources:

      mkdir SystemOfUnitts
      cd SystemOfUnits